domingoclub/website/content/2021-04-06-food/2021-04-06-sourdough/2021-04-06-sourdough-starter/_index.md

 !!! notes "The set aside part"
-    We use the set aside part can be used to make delicious pancakes.
+    We use the set aside part to make delicious pancakes.
 Though if the sourdough taste is too strong, mix it with a little flour and water.

 ## How to keep it alive?

 The starter, to stay alive and active, needs to be fed.
 The best way to feed it is to use it.
-If we take a part of the leaven, we add the same weight as the part taken.
+If we take a part of the sourdough, we add the same weight as the part taken.
 Let's say that if we took 200 g to make a sourdough bread, we will add 100 g of water and 100 g of flour to our sourdough to keep it happy.

 By being stored in a cool environment (a fridge), the fermentation process slows down and the sourdough can live for ~10 days without being fed.

-To keep it alive without using it, simply remove a small amount from the jar and replace it with fresh water and flour.
+To keep it alive without using it, just remove a small amount from the jar and replace it with fresh water and flour.
+But it's better to use it, isn't it?